|Department||Number||Title / Description||Credits|

 |Advanced Microcomputer Interfacing|

 Introduces the field of microcomputers.
 Topics include microcomputer organization and architecture, machine and assembly language programming, interrupts, serial interfacing, D/A and A/D interfacing.
 Laboratory required.
-Cross-listed with Engineering.
+Cross-listed with EG351.
 Prerequisite: MA171 or EG323.
+Co-requisite CS220L/EG351L.

 Cross listed as EG351L